ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 ----------------------

 Analog sensors are now largely discontinued.
 Digital sensors are much more accurate and consistent over temperature.
-Ardupilot still supports these analog sensors, but they are not preferred.
+ArduPilot still supports these analog sensors, but they are not preferred.
 See :ref:`Analog Airspeed Sensors<analog-airspeed-sensors>`.

 Installing the Pitot Tubes